clamsproject/wfe-pipeline-runner/README.md

   - The subdirectories themselves have no substructure and just contain documents of the particular type that the sub directory is for.
 At some point this restriction may be relaxed.
 - We use *ports* to define the port that will be exposed to the outside world.
 In the containers, Flask will run on port 5000, but we expose these ports as 5001 and 5002 to the terminal that the pipeline script runs from.

-Port numbers are generated automatically and will be used if we run the pipeline script from a host, the container names are used if we run the piplein script from within the network, that is, from within the `pipeline` container.
+Port numbers are generated automatically and will be used if we run the pipeline script from a host, the container names are used if we run the pipline script from within the network, that is, from within the `pipeline` container.

 To take down the application and its containers use `docker-compose down`.